Bashkeel/House-Prices/README.md

 ![House Image](sold.jpg)

-# 3 Loading & Exploring the Data Structure
+# 3 Loading and Exploring the Data Structure

 ## 3.1 Loading Required Libraries and Reading the Data into Python